Genevieve M. Arends, 92 - Austin Daily Herald

 Genevieve M. Arends, 92

 Genevieve Marie (Berning) Arends, age 92, of Austin, Minnesota, passed away peacefully on Thursday, April 1, 2021 at St. Mark’s Living in Austin.
 Genevieve was born January 25, 1929 along with her twin sister Geraldine Berning on the 26th to Herschel and Geneva Berning in Wykoff, Minnesota.
 She grew up in the Filmore County area.
 On March 28, 1947, she married Norman Arends in Spring Valley, Minnesota.
 Early in their marriage, they resided in Port Townsend, Washington, while Norman trained at Fort Warden.
-The couple then moved to the Marshall Islands in 1948 and to Austin, Minnesota when Norman was transferred.
+Norman was deployed to Marshall Islands in 1948, Genevieve moved home to Spring Valley with family.
+Following Norman’s honorable discharge the family moved to Austin, Minnesota.
 Genevieve was a member of the United Methodist Church.
 She loved being a wife, mother, grandmother, sister and will be greatly missed by her family and friends.
 It was Genevieve’s wish to have her body donated to the Mayo Anatomical Department.

 Survivors include her two daughters, Janette (Wylie) Hovey of Rochester, MN, Star (Mory) Johnson of Austin, MN; son, Rodney (Sandy) Arends of Lonsdale, MN; 10 grandchildren and 26 great grandchildren; sister, Geraldine Rindels of Rochester, MN; special friends, Annette Quinlan of Austin, MN; along with many other relatives and friends.
 She was preceded in death by her parents, Herschel and Geneva Berning; husband, Norman Arends; son, Donavon (Denise) Arends; brother, Lindee Berning; and sister, Darlene Harvey.